-Perth Recycling: it is always nice to hear of progressive waste and recycling programs being introduced by state governments to help minimise costs for small businesses and boost environmental performance.
+Perth Recycling 🍾: We always love to hear about progressive waste and recycling programs introduced by state governments to help minimise costs for small businesses and boost environmental performance.

-Similar recycling schemes have been introduced in other states – such as in South Australia and the Northern Territory.
+Other states such as the Northern Territory and South Australia have introduced similar recycling schemes.
 This has seen much higher recycling rates in these states and territories.

 You can check out your garbage disposal bin options and pricing for Perth recycling and general waste by pressing the blue button below:

 Perth recycling: introduction of cash for bottles and cans

 According to the Channel 9 news report, ” West Australians will once again be able to exchange their cans and bottles for loose change as the McGowan government asks for community input to shape its container deposit scheme.